wp-plugins/list-related-attachments-widget/readme.txt

 Contributors: twinpictures, baden03
 Donate link: http://plugins.twinpictures.de/plugins/list-related-attachments/
-Tags: widget, list, related, attachments, sidebar, uploaded, files, shortcode, twinpictures, plugin-oven, plugin oven Requires at least: 2.8
+Tags: widget, list, related, attachments, sidebar, uploaded, files, shortcode, twinpictures, plugin-oven, plugin oven Requires at least: 3.5
-Tested up to: 3.5
+Tested up to: 4.0
-Stable tag: 1.9
+Stable tag: 2.0

 Listed Related Attachments will display a filtered list of all related attachments for the current post or page.

 == Description ==

 List Related Attachments is a sidebar widget and shortcode that will display a filtered, sorted and ordered list of all related attachments linked to current post or page.
 The widget options are: title, number of attachments to display, type of attachment to display by mime/type, order by value, order direction and what should be displayed (attachment title, caption or description).
 A <a href='http://plugins.twinpictures.de/plugins/list-related-attachments/documentation/'>complete listing of shortcode options and attribute demos</a> are available that delight and inform.
-What's more, there is <a href='http://wordpress.org/support/plugin/list-related-attachments-widget'>excellent and free community</a> as well as <a href='http://plugins.twinpictures.de/plugins/list-related-attachments/support/'>premium support</a> available.
+What's more, there is <a href='http://wordpress.org/support/plugin/list-related-attachments-widget'>excellent and free community support</a> is available.

 == Installation ==